Benefits of Outpatient Treatment Instead of Inpatient Rehab

 Outpatient treatment has some benefits over rehab.
 Let us look at some of those benefits.

-- Maintaining Your Job – Probably one of the biggest benefits of doing Outpatient treatment instead of Inpatient rehab is the ability to maintain your job.
-People that are the sole providers of their family may not be able to afford to take the time off to do Inpatient treatment, so they can still get help and do recovery while continuing to work and support their family.
+- Maintaining Your Job – One of the biggest benefits of outpatient treatment instead of Inpatient rehab is the ability to maintain your job.
+People that are the sole providers of their family may not be able to afford to take time off to do Inpatient treatment, so they can still get help and recovery while continuing to work and support their family.

-- Cost of Outpatient Treatment – Generally, the cost of Outpatient treatment is a lot less than Inpatient rehab.
-Some Inpatient rehabs can cost up to $20,000 for a 30-day program while Outpatient treatment may only cost around $5,000 for a 3-month program.
-Also, most Outpatient programs are covered under insurance, and if they aren’t it’s far less expensive and a lot more attainable.
+- Cost of Outpatient Treatment – Generally, the cost of Outpatient treatment is much less than Inpatient rehab.
+Some Inpatient rehabs can cost up to $20,000 for a 30-day program, while Outpatient treatment may only cost around $5,000 for a 3-month program.
+Also, most Outpatient programs are covered under insurance; if they aren’t, it’s far less expensive and much more attainable.

 - Focus on Your Family – Going to an Outpatient program also allows an individual to continue being with their family during treatment.
-Most people that attend Outpatient treatment have more family support, so being able to maintain a close relationship with them may be more beneficial.
-They can also possibly incorporate family therapy into their treatment which could help everyone involved.
+Most people who attend Outpatient treatment have more family support, so maintaining a close relationship with them may be more beneficial.
+They can also incorporate family therapy into their treatment which could help everyone involved.

 Outpatient treatment is not for everyone.
 It is beneficial for those with mild to moderate addiction issues.
-It does take commitment because once you leave your program for the day you have a level of freedom that you do not have in rehab.
-For someone with severe addiction issues, rehab or Inpatient treatment is probably going to be the better alternative.
+However, it takes commitment because once you leave your program for the day, you have the freedom you do not have in rehab.
+For someone with severe addiction issues, rehab or Inpatient treatment is probably the better alternative.